ruusey/JRelay/README.md

 ```
 In this case, we have hooked the command `"hi"` to the callback function `onHiCommand()` within our plugin class `Core`.
 This means that when the user types `/hi` in chat in-game, the code within your plugin will be executed.
 Again it is important to ensure your class location matches the name of the compilation unit for your plugin.

 Like packet hooks, after we have hooked our command to its callback method we must then include the method itself within our plugin.
 This is accomplished by simply including a `public void` method that shares the same name ("onHiCommand") as the callback you specified in your hook.
-Unlike packet hook callbacks, command hook callbacks will be passed two parameters: A `String` containing the command invoked and a `String[]` containing the command and all arguments included with the command. **Arguments are space delimited** It looks as follows:
+Unlike packet hook callbacks, command hook callbacks will be passed two parameters: A `String` containing the command invoked and a `String[]` containing the command and all arguments included with the command.
+It looks as follows:
+> Example from `JRelay.Glow` plugin included with release.
+>**Arguments are space delimited**
 ```Java
 public void onHiCommand(String command, String[] args){
 	if(args.length<2){